lczm/lczm.github.io/_posts/2019-7-8-Service_Learning.markdown

 ---

 # Introduction
 The opportunity Ngee Ann Polytechnic gave me to go through with Service-Learning, allowed me to go through an experience that I would have not otherwise.
 It gave me the experience of preparing and structuring a program for students at Delta Senior School.
-Together with my classmates, we prepared the students to learn how to video edit with Clipchamp by the end of Service-Learning.
+Together with my classmates, we prepared the students to learn how to video edit with Clipchamp, an online video editor,  by the end of Service-Learning.

 ![Clipchamp](https://clipchamp.com/wp-content/uploads/2018/03/Facebook-Share_Homepage.png)